ibm-industrial/opcua-to-ibmiotp/README.md

 # Transfer OPC UA Data to the IBM Internet of Things platform
 ## Introduction
-More and more manufacturing enterprises want to tighter integrate their manufacturing systems, also called operations technology (OT, think of equipment, [SCADA](https://en.wikipedia.org/wiki/SCADA) or [PLC systems](https://en.wikipedia.org/wiki/Programmable_logic_controller)), with their informations technology systems to become more productive and flexible.
-While modern IT systems use protocols like http, websockets, MQTT (for IoT) and architectural styles (e.g. REST), for OT systems a variety of other protocols are being used.
-In order to access this data a protocol conversion is needed.
+More and more manufacturing enterprises want to tighter integrate their manufacturing systems, also called operations technology (OT), with their informations technology systems to become more productive and flexible.
+Many use [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) which becomes a standard protocol.
+A typical scenario is the transmission of data to control systems like [SCADA](https://en.wikipedia.org/wiki/SCADA) or [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller)) systems.
+The data is stored in OPC UA variables and contains production status, environment conditions and alike.
+Problem is, while modern IT systems use protocols like http, websockets, MQTT (for IoT) and architectural styles (e.g. REST), for OT systems a variety of other protocols are being used.

 ![Data flow](OpcuaToIotp2.jpg)

-Fortunately [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) becomes a standard protocol and OPC UA servers can be used to connect OT systems (like SCADA, PLC) which each other and with IT systems.
-If you want to try out the visualization of sensor data or build a worker assistant based on OPC UA you can use the tutorial as a starting point.
-An OPC UA Simulation Server will be used to simulate the
+So in order the access OPC UA variables a protocol conversion is needed.
+If you want to try out the visualization of sensor data or build a more sophisticated solution (e.g. worker assistant) based on OPC UA you can use this tutorial as a starting point.
+The OPC UA Simulation Server will be used to simulate an OPC UA server connected to a temperature sensor which is permenantly generating random temperature values.

 ## Prerequisites
-To implement this scenario you need
-- an IBM Cloud account, please sign-up with the [IBM Cloud](https://cloud.ibm.com/registration) if not done already,
-- a free [Prosys OPC UA Simulation Server](https://www.prosysopc.com/products/opc-ua-simulation-server/), which runs on Windows, Linux and MacOS , see also the [user manual] (https://downloads.prosysopc.com/opcua/apps/JavaServer/dist/4.0.2-108/Prosys_OPC_UA_Simulation_Server_UserManual.pdf)

-It is assumed that you have some OT proficiency already.
+It is assumed that you know the manufacturing space a bit and are signed-up with the [IBM Cloud](https://cloud.ibm.com/registration).
+More information about the OPC simulation server can be found in the [Prosys_OPC_UA_Simulation_Server_User Manual] (https://downloads.prosysopc.com/opcua/apps/JavaServer/dist/4.0.2-108/Prosys_OPC_UA_Simulation_Server_UserManual.pdf)

 ## Steps
-Below are the steps to consume the OPC UA data on the IoT platform.
+Below are the steps to setup the OPC UA Simulation Server with the IBM IoT Platform.
+The OPC UA Simulation server and the Node-RED gateway will be running locally.
+A deployment of a cloud is possible as well as long as all components have a network connection.

 ### OPC UA Simulation Server
 We are using the Prosys OPC UA Simulation server generating the simulation data
-* download and install the Prosys OPC UA Simulation Server on your laptop
+* download and install the free [Prosys OPC UA Simulation Server](https://www.prosysopc.com/products/opc-ua-simulation-server/) which runs on Windows, Linux and MacOS
 * run the *Prosys OPC UA Simulation Server* from the desktop and note down the ocp.tcp address, e.g. opc.tcp://your-opc-ua-address:53530/OPCUA/SimulationServer
 * activate *Options > Expert Mode*
 * on the Simulation tab modify the simulation data that is needed